An Exercise in Frugality

 Avoid the campus bookstore whenever possible.
 You should only use this as a last resort if there’s something like a packet or workbook the teacher has assembled and there’s no other way to buy it elsewhere.

 I remember trying to sell my books back at the end of the semester and they wouldn’t buy it back because an updated version was planned for next semester.
-So the $300 book I bought with the intention of selling back was essentially worthless.
-But I could donate it to the women’s prison so that someone could get my textbook (that I could barely afford myself) for free.
-I was not a happy 19 year old.

 Buy used textbooks